-As of the publishing of this article, the following order types are available:
+The following order types are currently available:

 Limit - A limit order is an order to buy or sell a set amount of cryptocurrency or tokens at a specific or better price.
 A buy limit order can only be executed at the limit price or lower.
 Likewise, a sell limit order can only be executed at the limit price or higher.

 Limit FOK -FOK stands for Fill Or Kill.
 This is a limit order with the added condition that the entire order should be filled completely or "killed", cancelling it immediately.
 Because of this, Limit FOK orders will only appear in the Closed Orders tab.